-I am a blood cancer doctor interested in improving the outcomes of my patients who are receiving BMTs.
-When these transplants use donor cells (known as allogeneic), sometimes those donor cells attack healthy tissues in the patient.
+When patients receive BMTs that use donor cells (known as allogeneic), sometimes those donor cells attack healthy tissues in the patient.
 This is called graft-versus-host disease (GVHD).
-My research has found that protecting the gut microbiota in transplant patients can prevent GVHD and therefore improve their health.
+Research at MSK has found that protecting the gut microbiota in transplant patients can prevent GVHD and therefore improve their health.

-In 2009, we united a group of investigators from across MSK — including clinical researchers and scientists at SKI — to launch a project to collect stool samples from patients having transplants.
-These samples allow us to study connections between the food and medication that goes into a person’s body, how they change the microbiota, and whether they contribute to GVHD and other clinically relevant outcomes.
-We now have about 100 scientists working on this project and other microbiome studies at MSK.
+In 2009, a group of investigators came together from across MSK — including clinical researchers and scientists from the Sloan Kettering Institute — to launch a project to collect stool samples from patients having transplants.
+These samples allowed them to study connections between the food and medication that goes into a person’s body, how they change the microbiota, and whether they contribute to GVHD and other clinically relevant outcomes.
+About 100 scientists are now working on this project and other microbiome studies at MSK.